bonny/WordPress-Simple-History/readme.txt

 = Currently doing =

-- Add tests for `SimplePluginLogger`.
+- Add old SimpeLogger class so old loggers that third party plugins/software has created does not crash site.

 = Unreleased =